Ed.D. in Educational Leadership

 Program Flow

 The Educational Leadership program courses are offered using blended delivery methods.
 Blended courses use a combination of distance delivery and face-to-face meetings.
-Many EdD program courses are blended such that the class meets for face-to-face instruction one weekend a month and online during the weeks in between meetings.
+Many education courses are blended such that the class meets for face-to-face instruction one weekend a month and online during the weeks in between meetings.

-After admission to the EdD program, the applicant will be assigned a temporary advisor and should then meet with his/her assigned advisor.
+At admission, the applicant will be assigned a chair and should contact them for initial advising.
 Actual courses taken during the initial stage will be based on the student's previous academic work and advisor/committee approval.

 Program of Study